Click2Cloud/Azure-Migrate/migrate/wwi-ecomm-db-legacy.md

 5. Remove the on-premises VMs from your local VM inventory.
 6. Remove the on-premises VMs from local backups.
 7. Update any internal documentation to show the new location and IP address of the Azure VMs.

+> Congratulations !
+You are now ready with your Database on Azure Cloud.